 - Contracts in transit, funding delays and deals delivered but not approved

 My background is in variable operations.
 I know my weakness lies in the intricacies of fixed ops and I’m man enough to admit it.
-That is why I hired a strong, honest service manager and overpay them.
+That is why I hired a strong, honest service manager and overpaid them.
 I have also hired a reputable service department consulting company to train my advisors, streamline our processes, and give me regular updates.

 With all that in mind, the fixed ops meeting will include my service manager, my parts manager, my body shop manager and — you guessed it — my office manager or controller.
 We will cover: